mishra1010/Sigma-Web-Dev-Course/README.md

 We can use the export in modules as well in browser by using html

 when we use require, node js creates a function in background with __dirname, __filename as arguments and we can use these values.

+## Day 87 - working with files:fs and path modules
+fs module - how to use to read files how to use promises to read and write a file or from file callback hell

+const fs = require("fs");

+console.log(fs);

+JS also gives a functionality to use fs with promises to avoid callback hell as shown in main.js lets implement mainpromise.js

+import fs from "fs/promises";

+path , path functions by doing console.log(path), then extname, basename, join()